dhopp1/llarga/README.md

-# streamlit_rag
+# Llarga
-A streamlit app for interfacing with a local LLM.
+Llarga stands for 'Local Large language RAG Application'.
+A streamlit application for interfacing with a local RAG LLM.

 ## Set up
 - Install required libraries.
 The LLM and RAG system relies on two key libraries you should set up and make sure are working independently: